 Skógafoss Waterfall is one of Iceland’s most iconic landmarks.
-The falls are located in a beautiful canyon, and the surrounding area is perfect for hiking and exploring.
-Skógafoss is one of the best places to see the northern lights, and it’s also a great spot for bird watching.
+The falls are in a beautiful canyon, and the surrounding area is perfect for hiking and exploring.
+Skógafoss is one of the best places to see the northern lights and an excellent spot for bird watching.

-Reykjanes Peninsula is another great option for those looking to get away from it all.
+Reykjanes Peninsula is another great option for those looking to escape it all.
 The peninsula is home to a number of volcanic landscapes, as well as the northern lights.
-Reykjanes is a great place to go hiking, and there are plenty of opportunities to see wildlife.
+Reykjanes is a great place to go hiking, with plenty of opportunities to see wildlife.

 10. Víti Crater